taustation-fan/userscripts/README.md

 This way, your storage report will take only 2 rows to let you know that you have 145 Nanowires and 17 Paris Sabres at Yards of Gadani rather than taking 25 rows to tell you.

+## Compact Stats

+`compact_stats.js` will make the panel with character stats - both general numbers like XP, credits etc and the current stats - look much more compact than by default.
+This function also adds a counter to the next stats 'tick', although it starts working only after one 'tick' actually occurs.